dymmond/asyncz/docs/contrib/esmerald/scheduler.md

 As stated above, this is just an illustration on how Esmerald operates with Asyncz (from the version 0.5.0 onwards) and shows how you can use your usual configurations of Asyncz directly with the framework

+## Functionalities

+`EsmeraldScheduler` does the heavy lifting for you.

+* Registers the tasks in the Asyncz scheduler based on the `tasks` parameters.
+* Registers the Esmerald events `startup` and `shutdown` automatically on app instantiation.